catseye/SixtyPical/README.md

 **SixtyPical** is a low-level programming language with advanced static analysis.
-Many of its primitive instructions resemble those of the 6502 CPU — in fact it is intended to be compiled to 6502 machine code — but along with these are constructs which ease structuring and analysizing the code.

-SixtyPical aims to fill this niche:
+Many of its primitive instructions resemble those of the 6502 CPU — in fact it is intended to be compiled to 6502 machine code — but along with these instructions are constructs which ease structuring and analyzing the code.
+The language aims to fill this niche:

 *   You'd use assembly, but you don't want to spend hours debugging (say) a memory overrun that happened because of a ridiculous silly error.
-*   You'd use C, but you don't want the overhead of compiler-added code to manage the stack and registers.
+*   You'd use C or some other "high-level" language, but you don't want the extra overhead added by the compiler to manage the stack and registers.

 SixtyPical gives the programmer a coding regimen on par with assembly language in terms of size and hands-on-ness, but also able to catch